Jernaya: Etymology

 The name "Jernaya" is a Syriac phrase directly translated as "from the gurnaye".
 Gurnaye is the plural of gurna: the bark, mortar, and plunge pits in rock..
-Its demonym(جررناوي), transliterated as Jernaoui.
+Its demonym (جررناوي), transliterated as Jernaoui.

 Geography

 Jernaya is located 17 km from Saida, 22 km from jezzine, and 57 km from Beirut.
-It is administratively part of the caza (Arabic: qada) of Jezzine.
-It is separated by a valley to the South from the governorate of Nabatiye.
+It was formerly administratively part of the caza (Arabic: qada) of Jezzine, then was reassigned to be administered by the Nabatieh District.
+It is separated by a valley to the South from the Village of Sarba.
 It has a surface area of 231 hectares.

 Jernaya is completely surrounded by Muslim Shia villages, except for the Maronite town of Kfar Chelal and Sarba.
 It borders the villages of Kfar chelal, Kfar Melki, Sarba and Kfar Fila.

 Being 460 m above sea level, Jernaya has a mild Mediterranean mountainous climate (slightly cooler than Saida).
 On rare occasions, snowfall can occur between the months of December to February, however it usually melts within 24 hours.

 The town is fed by drinking water from the Tassi spring project and an artesian well.